Empower Your Practice

 Well, social media in healthcare lets you do just that, in a truly effective way to drive more patients to your clinic, boost your revenue, and improve your business.

 Today, online reviews are pretty much a substitute for word-of-mouth recommendations and 84% of people trust them as much as they do their friends.
-Well, user-generated content that applauds your clinic or services pretty much serves the same purpose.
+User-generated content that applauds your clinic or services pretty much serves the same purpose.

-So, for example, a patient posting a recovery picture and thanking your clinic for the speedy recovery can do wonders for your clinic’s reputation—and that’s definitely worth sharing on your social media pages!
+So, for example, a patient posting a recovery picture and thanking your clinic for the speedy recovery can do wonders for your clinic's reputation.
+That's definitely worth sharing on your social media pages!

 #6.
 Share Preventive Information